GioBonvi/GoogleContactsEventsNotifier/docs/translation-guide.md

 # Translation

-Google Contacts Events Notifier can easily be configured so as to use another language instead of the English (which is the default) for the email notifications.
+Google Contacts Events Notifier can easily be configured so as to use another language instead of English (which is the default) for the email notifications.
-This guides presents the main points of the translation process.
+This guide presents the main points of the translation process.

 <!-- TOC -->